 5 pairs of gloves may seem excessive but this was perfect for me, as I suffer with cold hands.
 I often kept two pairs warming in my fleece pockets, and regularly swapped them with the ones I was wearing to keep my hands warm and dry.

 I used 7 items of EDZ clothing on this trip and they were as good as always.
 I find their clothing to be excellent value for money.
 Due to the extra low temperatures, I did add the Inov-8 at/c merino short sleeve t-shirt as a baselayer under the EDZ zip neck top.
 These two baselayers work exceptionally well together.

 The Granite Gear Blaze 60 rucksack is a very well-designed pack.
 I found it very comfortable, even with the high weight that I set off with.
 It’s a very user-friendly pack with all the pockets you could ever need and all well placed.
-I can see why it’s Ultralight Outdoor Gear’s top pick.

-Wildwalkinguk is a blog run by myself and my wife in our spare time, and we pay for its running costs ourselves.
-We do have some affiliate links and adverts on the site.
-If you click on these adverts or links and buy what you need (it doesn’t have to be the item we’ve linked to), the company will pay a small commission to us.
+Wildwalkinguk is a blog run in my spare time, and I pay for its running costs myself.
+I have some Amazon affiliate links and adverts on the site.
+If you click on these adverts or links and buy what you need (it doesn’t have to be the item we’ve linked to), the company will pay a small commission to me.
 This money goes towards the costs of hosting the blog.
-We would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
-Alternatively, you can buy us a coffee here.
+I would be extremely grateful if you could consider using our links when you next need to buy something from my advertisers.
+Alternatively, you can buy me a coffee here.
 Thank you so much for your support.
-Mark and Emma.
+Mark.